openstack-archive/fuel-specs/specs/6.0/vmware-ui-settings.rst

 - Integrate UI with real Nailgun API when it is done
 - Implement new handler and validator for VMware attributes
 - DB integration: new table, model.
-Implement CRUD operations in Cluster object for working with VMmware attributes data
+Implement CRUD operations in Cluster object for working with VMware attributes data
 - Add new deployment serializer for working with VMware data